MichelDeudon/formations/content/fr/c/ecolinguistics/document-summarization.md

 - **query expansion** (using additional keywords from top results)

 Graph-based Keyword Extraction selects the most cohesive sets of words in the graph as keywords.
 K-core decomposition retains the main core of the graph (weighted edges), and nodes based on their centrality and cohesiveness.

 {{< figure src="linguistics/k-core-graph.png" caption="Graph of words.">}}

-Evaluated against PageRank on scientific papers with keywords manually assigned by human annotators, in terms of precision, recall, F1-score, # of keywords.
+Evaluated against PageRank on scientific papers with keywords manually assigned by human annotators, in terms of precision, recall, F1-score, # of keywords, the algorithm is relatively simple and works well.

+Note: Other graph algorithms, for example Minimum Spanning Trees or Min Vertex Cover can help visualise, summarize documents for various applications.

 ## Quiz